enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step4.md

 We recommend to use the -a flag: in this way you are sure that you list all the listening processes. «But there are a lot!» you might say.
 Yes, but you can select only the ones you need using ``grep`` command.

+Here's the [netstat man page](https://linux.die.net/man/8/netstat), if you want to go deeper in details.

 ---
 **Exercise 1**